 In this situation, the construction company couldn’t really have done much to prevent the illegal PHI disclosure.
 As I understand the facts of the case, they were simply the recipient of the information, and the OCR’s case is against the former employee only.
 Her new roles gave her access to these accounts.
 And I also assume that they didn’t use the illegally obtained information that fell into their hands to inform their decision-making with regards to their new office manager.

-Putting aside the illegal records disclosure, a construction company could have legal access to PHI.
+Putting aside the illegal disclosure, a construction company could have legal access to PHI.
 For example, if there is a worker’s comp claim, they would presumably have some of those medical records in their systems.
 While that doesn’t necessarily mean they are a “covered entity” under HIPAA, they need to protect that information because PHI can be used in all sorts of harmful ways.
 Data thieves will pay top dollar for healthcare information on the dark web because it often contains the details they need to steal someone’s identity.
 And as the case we cited shows, it doesn’t stop there.

-Healthcare information can be used by vengeful people to cause harm to their intended victim.
+Healthcare information can be used by vengeful people to cause harm to their intended victims.
 Presumably, in this case, there was something in the new employee’s healthcare records that the former employee assumed would hurt her employment status.
 If employers truly care about their employees, they will do everything they can to prevent this information from leaking out to those who are not authorized to see it.